Bachelor in Occupational Therapy

 Degree: Bachelor of Science ZFH in Occupational Therapy

 Workload: 180 ECTS credits

-Duration of study: 3 years
+Duration of study: 6 semesters (3 years)

-Course structure: full-time, practice-oriented bachelor degree programme
+Programme structure: full-time, practice-oriented Bachelor’s degree programme

 Start of the course: Autumn